This is a continuation of the previous blog entry on this page considering the July 15th Watchtower study article.

 Given the fact that the Society’s 1914 parousia doctrine is clearly an “artfully contrived false story” and it has now been almost a century since the parousia is supposed to have begun, the ridiculers may well be the ardent 1914 supporters themselves, since, in reality, they have made a mockery of Christ’s presence by insisting that Jesus has already set things right within the house of God.
 That this same Watchtower article bemoans the fact that many do not respect the Governing Body’s due to their insistence that Christ began ruling in 1914, articles such as this may well be an evidence of their beating the menservants and maidservants of Jesus’ illustration.

-(Jehovah's Witnesses do well to take note that there are two appointments of the slave by the master.
+(Jehovah’s Witnesses do well to take note that there are two appointments of the slave by the master.
 The first appointment is to feed the slaves with food at the proper time.
-The second appointment is when the faithful slave is appointed over all of his master's belongings.
-See last subheading: Who is the faithful and discreet slave?)
+The second appointment is when the faithful slave is appointed over all of his master’s belongings.)

 It is fair to say that this particular article is riddled with contradictions.
 Consider the fact that in paragraph 11 the Watchtower makes the hackneyed remark regarding Jehovah’s Witnesses being in spiritual paradise, but down just two paragraphs the Watchtower makes the astonishing and blatantly contradictory comment: